scaleoutsean/eseries-perf-analyzer/CONFIGURATION.md

 `./data/[grafana,grafana-dashboards,vm]` will be created with correct permissions as a result.

-I'm not even sure the second sub-directory (grafana-dashboards) is still required, but it may be if you want to upload own dashboards or something along those lines.
+I'm not even sure the second Grafana sub-directory (grafana-dashboards) is still required, but it may be if you want to upload own dashboards or something along those lines.
 They don't take up any space so it doesn't really matter.

 ## Prepare TLS certificates